 As electricity bills rise, shop owners are keen to cut costs where they can.
-Here’s why we’d recommend solar panels for supermarkets to save money on energy and become more sustainable.
+Here’s why we’d recommend solar panels for supermarkets to save money on energy and provide some energy independence.

 Offices, shops, schools and other premises across the country have been shuttered or only partially open since the lockdown.
 In an undoubtedly difficult time, many organisations are looking to save money.
 This could be the perfect opportunity to look at improvements to your company’s energy use, investing in efficient technology to reduce your energy costs in the long term.

-Here are a few things we can help with to make your energy usage greener and more cost-effective.
+Here are a few things we can help with to improve energy efficiency:

 Upgrading to LED lighting typically halves your lighting bill.

 If you install lighting controls at the same time (occupancy sensors etc), you can reduce running costs by around 70%, particularly if half your office is empty, but all your lights are on.

 Spirit Energy has this week launched an online LED Lighting Calculator to enable you to see very quickly how much energy, and money, you could save, and how long it would take a lighting upgrade to pay for itself.

 Emergency lighting needs to be checked every month.
 Any repairs or remedial work must be carried out within a reasonable time and all changes must be recorded.